 “Notes” means the promissory notes, issued pursuant to Section 4.1(a)(ii)(E) and Section 23.2(h), to the Lenders, substantially in the form of Exhibit B, evidencing the Advances hereunder.

-“Operative Documents” means each Finance Document, the Trust Agreement
+“Operative Documents” means each Finance Document, the Trust Agreement and the Trust Agreements., the Company Agreements, the Assignment (as defined in the G-Present Agreement), the Put Option Assignment and the Reimbursement and Disclosure Agreement.

 “Other Divisions” has the meaning given to such terms in Section 14.6(c).